SSWConsulting/SSW.Rules.Content/rules/make-sure-that-the-test-can-be-failed/rule.md

 :::

 ::: greybox
 Sometimes there is no clear definition of an invalid value, then it is acceptable to fail a test using `NotImplementedException`.
 Add additional remarks, notes or steps on what to test and how to implement with a `//TODO: ...` marker.
-This will asssist you or other developers coming across this failed test.
+This will assist you or other developers coming across this failed test.

 Make sure that this test will be implemented before a production release.
 :::